Uzay-G/portfolio/_posts/2021-02-07-social-overfitting.md

 Human beings are social animals.
 For the most part, we seek social connection and discussion with others in our lives.
 This tendency is one of the traits that propels our species forward, but it can also be dangerous.

-Indeed, the measure to which we can satisfy this desire has increased with social media, with new tools that put an entire world of people at our fingertips, but also expose us to a new weakness.
+The measure to which we can satisfy this desire has increased with social media, with new tools that put an entire world of people at our fingertips, but also expose us to a new weakness.

 One of the fundamental features of these social networks is the idea of **liking and commenting**: people read your post and then show their appreciation by liking it or initiate a conversation by writing a comment.